Twin Otter aircraft in Turks and Caicos

 The Turks and Caicos is a rather small archipelago country, yet small aircraft remain a primary means of transport between islands.
 There are two domestic airlines based in the country, with scheduled flights between several islands, yet due to irregular schedules and large groups traveling together, charter flights may be necessary, or simply make financial sense in some cases.

-The Turk and Caicos features several inhabited islands, and guests staying on one of our smaller boutique islands may opt for the convenience of a charter flight over scheduled domestic flights and ferry services.
-Charter flights on Providenciales often depart from one of the island’s two private FBOs, so the usual airport queues are avoided and there’s typically very little wait.
+The Turks and Caicos features several inhabited islands, and guests staying on one of our smaller boutique islands may opt for the convenience of a charter flight over scheduled domestic flights and ferry services.
+Charter flights on Providenciales often depart from one of the island’s private FBOs, so the usual airport queues are avoided and there’s typically very little wait.

 All Scheduled International Flights Land at Providenciales